CVillacura/rESCMA/READme.md

 <b>Please reference this as:</b>

-Villacura-Herr, C. (2020). rESCMA: A brief summary on the conversion of effect sizes for meta-analysis.
+Villacura-Herr, C. & Kenner, N. (2020). rESCMA: A brief summary on the conversion of effect sizes for meta-analysis.